 Better yet, Fortnite allows you to link all your profiles together so you can play the same account across all platforms.
 The process is relatively simple and ensures you’ll be leveling up your Battle Pass regardless of the screen you’re playing on.
+So long as you understand how to log in to your Epic account and know your credentials on all relevant platforms, linking your accounts should take no more than five minutes.

 How to link Fortnite accounts

 First, head to the Epic Games website and sign into or create your account.
 This will be the account you use for all versions of Fortnite, so consider adding two-factor authentication before you do anything else.
+You’ll also want to disable pop-ups for the site, as they’ll be necessary to properly link all your accounts.

 Once you’re signed in, go to your account page and look for the tab on the left that says Connected accounts.
 From here, you’ll see options to connect accounts for GitHub, Twitch, Xbox, PlayStation Network, and Nintendo Switch.
 Select any of the latter three, and when asked whether you want to continue to the external site and provide them with more information, confirm your choice.